-Acquiring a Zoning/Use variance is necessary anytime you would like to use a property for a different purpose than what it is legally zoned to be in the code.
-For example, if you would like to turn your house into a coffee shop, it would require a use variance.
+Zoning/Use Variances are required any time you would like to use land or a piece of property in a different way or for a different purpose than is legally allowed in the Philadelphia Zoning Code.
+For example, if you would like to turn your RSA-5 zoned property into a coffee shop, you would need to go through the zoning variance or zoning appeals process.

 In cases dealing with variances, an important question that arises is whether or not the denial of the variance will create an “unnecessary hardship” for the applicant.
 There are multiple elements to figuring out if you can prove a hardship or not.
 For both use and dimensional variances, if you can prove that you did not create the hardship, then the answer to the question would be yes, the denial would create a hardship and it is out of your hands.